Chicago Street Pub plans opening of ‘Junior’ location after fire, New Hope Church also continues recovery efforts

 “You’re going to see a lot of familiar stuff,” DeCleene said.
 “Obviously we can never replicate what Chicago Street Pub was.”

-The Pub’s neighbors, the New Hope Methodist Church, has also made recoveries from the ruins.
+The Pub’s neighbors, the New Hope Methodist Church, have also made recoveries from the ruins.

 “We actually found our cross that one of our members had built,” Congregation member Alvin Kepler said Wednesday.
 “That’s important.
 That’ll become part of the new establishment.”